 2. Try to use all of a potential buyer’s senses.
 I have a vivid memory of the time I walked into our first home (before it was ours).
-The woman who lived there had just baked cookies and left a plate on the counter for us.
-The smell of cookies was in the air, and the house was clean and homey.
+The house was clean and homey and smelled of cookies.

 Now, I can't say for certain how much that impacted my final decision, but I still think about it eight years later.
 It was the feeling of "this could be our home" that was comforting.
-You obviously don't have to bake cookies before every showing, but you can light a candle or burn incense.
+You can light a candle or burn incense.
 And minimize distractions by turning off TVs and electronics.